Know Your Meme: Website

-Season 2010

-Season 2011

-Beginning with the 2011 season, the cast of the episodes changed from the original cast (Jamie Dubs, Yatta, Elspethjane, Patrick Davison and Mike Rugnetta) to Forest Gibson and Kristina Horner.

-Season 2012

-Kristina Horner left the show in early 2012 and starting with the Ermahgerd episode in August 2012, the cast of Internet scientists expanded to Forest Gibson, Sarah Hiraki, Alison Luhrs and Rob Whitehead.

-Season 2017

-In 2017, a new season that was renamed "Know Your Meme 101" began airing.
-Many episodes star two hosts being two of these four: Brian Colbert Kennedy, Katie Molinaro, Eric Bellows, and Jon Allen.
-All episodes narrated by Tucker Maloney, written by William Applegate Jr. The pilot up to episode 7 edited by Lindsay Penn, while episode 8 gave the edit credit to Connel Post Production.

-Special episodes

 Reception

 Know Your Meme has been praised by numerous publications.
 Its entries are frequently cited in both journalism and scholarly works covering internet memes.
 The Daily Dot and The Wall Street Journal described the site as "the Encyclopedia Britannica" of memes and internet culture.
 Time included Know Your Meme on its list of the "50 Best Websites 2009" for the web series.

 Know Your Meme won a Streamy Award in 2010 for Best Guest Star in a Web Series.
 It won the People's Voice Webby Award in the Blog-Cultural category in 2012.
 In June 2014, Know Your Meme was inducted into the Web Archiving Program of American Folklife Center at the Library of Congress.
 In May 2016, the website was cited as a source for explaining the concept of "dank memes" in regards to the political campaigning in the Australian federal election during a discussion on the ABC television programme Insiders.